minkaotic/front-end-notes/notes/React-Hooks.md

 }
 ```

-To **update state based on the previous state** value, pass a function to the method updating state.
+To **update state *based on the previous state*** value, pass a function to the method updating state.
 The function receives the previous state value and uses it to return the updated value:
 ```js
 <button onClick={() => setScore(prevScore => prevScore + 1)}>
   Increase score by 1
 </button>
 ```

+### Multiple state variables
+- you can call `useState()` numerous times to declare multiple state variables

+> It is [recommended practice](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables) to call `useState()` for each state variable that your component needs, rather than calling it once to initialise an object containing all the state properties.